 Further adjust the header with these tweaks:

 - Change the layout from Horizontal to Stacked with the Left Layout, Center Layout, or Right Layout tweaks.
-The tweak for each area appears once you’ve added two or more items to that header area.
+The tweak for each area appears after you’ve added two or more items to that header area.

 - Use the Full Width Header tweak to choose whether the header displays at Site Max Width, or at the width of the browser minus the Site Outer Padding width.